 My mother came out from the kitchen and scooped me up in her arms.
 As she was looking me over, I looked over her arm at these two other little people I would eventually learn were my sisters.
 There was some type of gibberish going on between all of them and I was rapidly growing more frustrated which was turning to anger .... and louder crying.

 My feeling was, "They don't understand, I can't make them understand".
 I KNEW that they should have been able to 'HEAR' me, but that they could not.

 I used the term 'feeling' because this was not a thought as I would have today.
 It was an intuitive realization.
 I was frustrated because these people around me were using a different process for communication than I was familiar with.
 Even at this age I was recognizing the difference between intuition and what I would later learn is termed 'intellect'.

 When I was in my mid-thirties I mentioned this memory to my oldest sister who was five years old when it occurred.
 She gasped, "I remember that!
 We had no idea what was wrong!"
 This gave me an external reference as to the validity of the event.
 No longer did I need to question myself about it.
-Eventually, I have learned to trust my intuition enough to realize that questioning it is counterproductive.

 It is not all a bed of roses though as my 'energy field' (?) seems to be increasing along with my deeper understanding of what we call life.